-The outlets in Uzbekistan are type C and F. The standard voltage is 220 V and the standard frequency is 50 Hz.
+The outlets in Uzbekistan are types C and F. The standard voltage is 220 V and the standard frequency is 50 Hz.
 Meaning that if you’re coming from the US, you’ll need to purchase a travel power adapter.
 Invest in a quality universal power adapter that can be used anywhere in the world for Uzbekistan and all of your future travels!

 Clip-on Wide Angle Lens

 Most of the historic buildings in Uzbekistan are absolutely massive and being able to fit the entire thing into a cell phone photo is next to impossible.
-This wide angle lens by Xenvo clips right onto your phone to allow you to fit more of the scenery into your frame.
+This wide-angle lens by Xenvo clips right onto your phone to allow you to fit more of the scenery into your frame.
 It’s the perfect addition to your Uzbekistan packing list.

-Investing in a compact, flexible tripod is ideal for any vacation, especially if you’re traveling solo.
+Investing in a compact, flexible travel tripod is ideal for any vacation, especially if you’re traveling solo.
 This one by UBeesize is awesome because the wireless remote allows you to take photos from up to 30 feet away!
 It works with smartphones up to 3.54″ wide.

 You’ll be relying on your cell phone a lot during your trip to Uzbekistan.
 Not just for taking photos, but also for navigation and for using Google Translate to communicate with the locals.
 You’ll want to be sure and pack an external battery in case your phone runs out of juice mid-day.
 And don’t forget to pack your phone charger!

 If you plan to venture outside of Tashkent, you’ve got a few long train rides in your future.
 Not to mention that really long flight going to and from Uzbekistan!
-Be sure you’ve got some wireless bluetooth headphones in your bag and a few interesting podcasts downloaded (my current favorite is Dr. Death).
+Be sure you’ve got some wireless Bluetooth headphones in your bag and a few interesting podcasts downloaded (my current favorite is Dr. Death).